 - Special Equipment

 You may only use a handful of these elements, or perhaps your list is even longer!
-It all depends on the story and medium, but no matter what story you’ve written, your script breakdown will include at least a few of the elements above.
+It all depends on the story and medium, but no matter what story you’ve written, whether it’s a play, a documentary, a short film or a feature, your script breakdown will include at least a few of the elements above.